konskons11/FungID/Readme.md

 ![FungID testing mode main screen](https://i.imgur.com/Y6JaAEF.png "FungID testing mode main screen")

+TEST MODE Section
+Model Loader: Options to load pre-trained models.

+Classifier Adjustment: Tools for adjusting classifier settings.
+For example: dp=1.0, mindist=100, param1=200, param2=100, minRadius=0, maxRadius=0.

+Image Classification: Functionality to classify new images.

+Report and Image Saving: Options to save classification reports and images.

+OUTPUT CONSOLE
+Log Messages: Displays logs of the training process, including messages such as:

+Training cycle completed 11/25

+Training cycle completed 12/25

+Loaded model file: Indicates the file path of the loaded model.

+Classifier settings: Shows the settings used for the classifier.

+Input image: Displays the path of the input image.

+Detected Circle C1: Shows detected circles in the image.

+Predicted Species: Lists species predictions with corresponding confidence percentages (e.g., Aspergillus_flavus 30.66%, Aspergillus_nidulans 24.59%).

 Load Model: Select a pre-trained model file to load into the application.

 Load Images: Select and load the image(s) you want to classify.

 Classify Images: Click the button to start the classification process.
 The results will be displayed in the GUI, showing the predicted species and associated probabilities.

+Troubleshooting
+No Detected Circles: If the application fails to detect circles in images, adjust the circle detection parameters (e.g., minRadius, maxRadius, param1, param2) and retry.

+Slow Performance: Ensure your system meets the recommended hardware requirements.
+Training and classification can be computationally intensive.

+Loading Issues: Double-check the paths to your image and model files to ensure they are correctly specified.

 ### Parameter Adjustments

 Circle Detection: Adjust parameters for detecting circular regions in images, such as minRadius, maxRadius, param1, and param2.